 Association of American Physicians

 The Association of American Physicians is an honorific, elected society of America’s leading physician-scientists who exemplify the pinnacle of pioneering and enduring, impactful contributions to improve health.
 The association has more than 1,700 active members and approximately 600 emeritus and honorary members from the United States, Canada and other countries.
-See Baylor AAP members.
+View a listing of Baylor AAP members.

 Howard Hughes Medical Institute

 The HHMI Investigator Program supports nearly 300 investigators, located at more than 60 research institutions across the United States, who are widely known for their scientific discoveries, their innovation and their success in pushing the bounds of knowledge in biomedical research.
-See Baylor HHMI investigators.
+View a listing of Baylor HHMI investigators.

 National Academy of Inventors